 2. GCB Bank would do well to investigate customer grievances

-GCB Bank has been dealing with, and securing money for decades; so this is nothing new for the corporation.
+GCB Bank has been dealing with and securing money for decades, which is nothing new for the corporation.

 You’d always have options to choose from; however, the question remains — who serves your needs better?
 If keeping your money secure is what’s important to you then, there’s nothing better than the G-Money platform.
 It comes with so much convenience, and knowing that your funds are safe is enough to give you some much-needed peace of mind.